vin-ni/hover-on-touch/README.md

-# Hover on Edit 1.0
+# Hover on Touch 1.0

 This is a pure Javascript Plugin for an alternative hover function on mobile devices.
 It shows secondary information on Taphold &amp; goes to a link on Tap.